bhanukad610/HDL-project/README.md

 ## Scheduler
 ### Module description
-The main task of the scheduler is to manage each component.
-The scheduler initiates the process from the user input.
-To initiate the process, a flag from the UART handler should be raised that says there are enough pixel values that are loaded to the first BRAM.
-Then the scheduler gives row and column to the mean filter that needs to calculate.
-Furthermore, scheduler tells UART handler to send to the resulted image after finishing the process
+The main task of the scheduler is to manage the image convolution process.
+The process is initiated by the scheduler in the process when user input is given.
+Then the row and column values of the pixel that the mean value should be obtained are fed to the Mean Filter module and the init_single_op flag is raised.
+All the row and column values of the pixels are fed to the Mean Filter module pixel by pixel.

 ### Module overview
 ![alt text](https://github.com/bhanukad610/HDL-project/blob/master/Images/scheduler.png?raw=true)